timriffe/DDSQLtools/CONTRIBUTING.md

        2. Copy the output
        3. In my reproducible script, type `mtcars <- ` then paste.

-    But even better is if you can create a `data.frame()` with just a handful of rows and columns that still illustrates the problem.
+    But even better is if you can create simple objects such as those used in the function examples for most top-level methods in the package.

 1. Spend a little bit of time ensuring that your **code** is easy for others to
     read: